Have you ever felt so angry that you can’t see straight?

-Many of us have been in a situation where our emotions prevent us from seeing the big picture and responding appropriately, for example:
+Many of us have been in a situation when our emotions prevent us from seeing the big picture and responding appropriately; for example:

 - We might feel swept away by our emotions, leading us to say or do hurtful things.

 - We might feel paralyzed by our feelings, and we’re unable to move past the emotion.

 - We might make bad decisions because we lose sight of the bigger picture.

 In these emotionally charged situations, the best thing to do is increase the psychological distance between you and the event.

 We often find ourselves in situations when we can’t see the bigger picture.
 For example, in cases when we feel extreme stress, anxiety, sadness, or anger, it can be challenging to grasp the consequences of this particular event.
 To help us, we can use the technique of psychological distancing.

 The concept of psychological distancing is meant to describe our ability to “step back and without an immediate response, survey the environment, and reflect on the course of action instead of being dominated by immediate simulation” (Giesbrecht, Müller, & Miller, 2010, p.
 337).

 There are three main streams among the existing body of research about psychological distancing: